pscally1005/pscally1005.github.io/_posts/recipes/bread/2026-01-08-gf-pretzel.markdown

 - Bake the pretzels at 350F for 18 minutes, or until lightly golden brown.
 Let cool in the pan for 5 minutes before removing.
 Serve warm
 - <img src='/assets/Food/Bread/GF Pretzel/baked.jpg' alt='' class='instruction-image'>

-- Store leftovers in an airtight bag in the freezer.
-Air fry from frozen at 400F for 5 minutes to reheat
+- Store leftovers in an airtight bag in the freezer. <a href='https://amzn.to/3FuWETp'>Air fry</a> from frozen at 400F for 5 minutes to reheat
 Notes:
 ---